-Introduction: At a time when the Fianna of Ireland (a band of warriors led by the great Fionn Mac Cumhaill) were coming to their end, a woman called Niamh Chinn Óir (Niamh of the golden hair) came to the shores of Ireland from Tír na nÓg (The country of the young).
-She came because she was in love with Fionn’s son Oisín.
+At a time when the Fianna of Ireland (a band of warriors led by the great Fionn Mac Cumhaill) were coming to their end, a woman called Niamh Chinn Óir (Niamh of the golden hair) came to the shores of Ireland from Tír na nÓg (The country of the young).
+She was in love with Fionn’s son Oisín.
 Niamh asked Oisín to come with her to Tír na nÓg and he did.
-In Tír na nÓg however, all sense of time is lost and so three hundred years had passed in what seemed like a flash to Oisín who after that time wanted to come back to hear the stories of how the Fianna had fared.
+But in Tír na nÓg all sense of time is lost and so three hundred years had passed in what seemed like three to Oisín who after that time wanted to come back to hear the stories of how the Fianna had fared.
 Niamh told him he must stay up on his horse because if he touched the soil he would turn into a withered old man.
-This is the story of the birth of Oisín and the love story between himself and Niamh of the golden hair.

 Come to Tír na nÓg with me